knative/test-infra/kntest/pkg/cluster/gke/README.md

 ### Get

-`kntest cluster gke get` will get the existing cluster.
+`kntest cluster gke get` will validate the current kubeconfig context points to a usable cluster requested by the user.

 1. Acquiring cluster if kubeconfig already points to it
 1. If cluster name is defined then getting cluster by its name